Jill Bialosky: Reception

-Poetry Will Save Your Life: A Memoir (2017)

 Personal life

 Bialosky received a Bachelor of Arts degree from Ohio University, a Master of Arts degree from Johns Hopkins University and an MFA degree from the University of Iowa’s Writer’s workshop.
 In Poetry Will Save Your life she recounts the "tragedy of losing a first daughter at 10 hours old when she was 32 and then a second baby, this time a son, lost within the first 24 hours of birth, before the healthy birth, finally, of her third child, also a son."

-Jill Bialosky is a vice president and executive editor at W.W.
-Norton. and lives in New York City.
+Jill Bialosky is a vice president and executive editor at W. W. Norton and lives in New York City.

 Controversy

 On October 4, 2017, the online literary magazine Tourniquet Review published William Logan's review of Poetry Will Save Your Life, in which he accused Bialosky of plagiarism, citing passages in the book that bore similarities to uncredited sources, including Wikipedia articles.
 Subsequently, The New York Times covered the allegation.
 TheWalrus.ca later published an article written by William Logan about Jill Bialosky's first memoir, History of a Suicide: My Sister's Unfinished Life, accusing Bialosky of further plagiarism.
 Jill Bialosky's publisher (Simon & Schuster) and her employer (W.W.
 Norton) both spoke out in Bialosky's defence.
 Seventy-two authors signed a Letter to the Editor in The New York Times stating: "We, as writers and friends of literature, wish to register our concern in regard to 'Author Fights Plagiarism Charges by Critic' […] It would be a terrible disservice to Ms. Bialosky and to your readers if the article kept people from appreciating her substantial contributions to American letters."
 Nowhere in the letter, however, did the signatories dispute the accuracy of Logan's accusations.